virtool/virtool-website/content/docs/manual/ug_samples/index.md

 The uploaded file will then be visible under the **Read Files** overview page.
 ![Uploaded FASTQ File](uploaded_file.png)

-# Paired and Unpaired FASTQ Data

-Paired or unpaired FASTQ data can be used to create a sample.

-Samples created from only one file are assumed to be unpaired.
-Paired samples must comprise two paired FASTQ files. **Interleaved FASTQ files are not currently supported**.

-For paired data, make sure the file orientation labels (left and right) are correct before you create a sample.
-You can use the {{< icon "fas fa-retweet" >}} button to swap orientations.

-{{< video "create_orientation.mp4" >}}

 # Create a Sample